codemismatch/rubylearning/content/posts/2025-10-30-ruby-kata-mindset.md

 ## Rotate problem types

-Keep a checklist of categories—collections, file IO, concurrency, metaprogramming.
+Keep a checklist of categories&mdash;collections, file IO, concurrency, metaprogramming.
 Tackle a different one each day.
 The variety keeps you honest and uncovers blind spots before they surprise you in production.

 ## Reflect in a kata log